Onlays / Inlays

 Dental onlays and inlays are used to restore the biting surface of teeth after it has been damaged.

 Onlays vs. Inlays

 Onlays involve a more extensive reconstruction process, since they are typically used when a larger part of the tooth is damaged - often extending to one or more of the cusps.

 Dental inlays are a restoration used to treat teeth that have decay or damage lying within their indented top surfaces.
 Similar to fillings, inlays are custom-made to fit a prepared spot and lay inside the cusp tips of a tooth.

-For more information on our Gainesville office dental procedures or if you have questions about onlays and inlays, please contact us today or request a consultation.
+For more information on our Gainesville office dental procedures or if you have questions about onlays and inlays, please contact us.
 We look forward to speaking with you soon.